launchdarkly/js-core/packages/sdk/cloudflare/README.md

 The LaunchDarkly Cloudflare SDK is designed primarily for use in multi-user Cloudflare workers.
 It follows the server-side LaunchDarkly model for multi-user contexts.
 It is not intended for use in desktop and embedded systems applications.

+This SDK is a replacement of [launchdarkly-cloudflare-edge-sdk](https://github.com/launchdarkly/cloudflare-edge-sdk).
+Please consider updating your application to use this package instead.

 For more information, see the [complete reference guide for this SDK](https://docs.launchdarkly.com/sdk/server-side/cloudflare).

-This SDK is a beta version and should not be considered ready for production use while this message is visible.

 ## Install